linuxfoundation/lfevents/docs/devguide.md

 ### Requirements

 * Install [Lando](https://github.com/lando/lando/releases) (a Docker Compose utility / abstraction layer).
 Using Homebrew for installation is not recommended.
 [Lando Docs](https://docs.devwithlando.io/).
+Lando includes it's own versions of PHP, Node (14.19.0), NPM.

 * When setting up Lando with the Pantheon recipe it will automatically download [Terminus](https://pantheon.io/docs/terminus/install/) (CLI for interaction with Pantheon).
 Follow all the instructions on that page to setup a [machine token](https://pantheon.io/docs/terminus/install/#machine-token) and [SSH Authentication](https://pantheon.io/docs/terminus/install/#ssh-authentication).
 Save the machine token for use in step 2 below.